St. Paul's Church (North Kingstown, Rhode Island)

-St. Paul's Church is a historic church at 55 Main Street in the village of Wickford within the town of North Kingstown, Rhode Island.
+St. Paul's Church is an historic church at 55 Main Street in the village of Wickford within the town of North Kingstown, Rhode Island, United States.
 It is a single-story Romanesque Revival structure, designed by Rhode Island architect Thomas Tefft and built in 1847.
 Its main rectangular block has a gable roof, and narrow round-arch windows on the side walls with molded surrounds.
 The front of the church is asymmetrical, with the tower on the left and its entry slightly off-center between the tower and a small projecting narthex area.
-The square tower has single narrow round-arch windows on the first level, paired round-arch windows on the second, and clock faces on the third.
+The square tower has single, narrow, round-arch windows on the first level, paired round-arch windows on the second, and clock faces on the third.
 A roof skirt rises to an open octagonal belfry, which is capped by a steeple and spire.

 The church was listed on the National Register of Historic Places in 1972.